teamdigitale/daf-models/tuscany-acts-analysis/posts/data-exploration.md

 </table>
 </div>

-From the outcome of the describe we can notice that:
-1. there are some duplicates by `CODICE_PRATICA`
-2. the person 005549 occurs 8022 time as signer for acts while the most frequent office is 50073

-As tasks:
-- we are going to remove duplicates for `CODICE_PRATICA`
+As task, we are going to remove duplicates for `CODICE_PRATICA`

-#### Drop duplicates by `CODICE_PRATICA`
+### Drop duplicates by `CODICE_PRATICA`

+We can drop the duplicates in pandas by calling the function drop on the column `COODICE_PRATICA`.

 ```python
 df_drop = df.drop_duplicates(subset=['CODICE_PRATICA'])